wavefrontHQ/docs/pages/doc/trace_data_details.md

 Most use cases do not require you to know exactly how the Operations for Applications service expects a span to be formatted:
 * When you instrument your application with OpenTelemetry your application emits spans with the required tags.
-* When you instrument your application with an [Operations for Applications sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data), your application emits spans that are automatically constructed from raw data you pass as parameters.
+* When you instrument your application with a [sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data), your application emits spans that are automatically constructed from raw data you pass as parameters.
 * When you instrument your application with a 3rd party distributed tracing system (Jaeger or Zipkin), your application emits spans that are automatically transformed by the [integration](tracing_integrations.html#tracing-system-integrations-and-exporters) you set up.

 It is possible to manually construct a well-formed span and send it either [directly to the Operations for Applications service](direct_ingestion.html#trace-data-spans) or to a TCP port that the Wavefront proxy is listening on for trace data.
 You might want to do this if you instrumented your application with a proprietary distributed tracing system.